gr4vy/gr4vy-embed/packages/embed/README.md

 }
 ```

-The appropriate CSP headers will be set for Google fonts, this should also be retrieve from cache if the parent page has loaded the same font.
+This feature will benefit from browser caching if your page loads the same font from the Google CDN.

 ### Events